jozefg/drafts/equality.markdown

 explicitly what definitional equality is since I must refer to it several times throughout this post.

-Two terms `A` and `B` are definitional equal is a judgement notated
+Two terms `A` and `B` are definitional equal is a judgment notated

     Γ ⊢ A ≡ B

-This is *not* a user level proof but rather a primitive, untyped judgement in the meta-theory of the language itself.
+This is *not* a user level proof but rather a primitive, untyped judgment in the meta-theory of the language itself.
 The typing rules of the language will likely include a rule along the lines of